VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 ## 💡 Ideas Endpoints

 <a name="get-ideas"></a>

-📥 GET /ideas
+### 📥 GET /ideas

--   Description: Retrieves a list of ideas based on optional query parameters.
+-   Retrieves a list of ideas based on optional query parameters.

     -   URL example:
         https://fund-raising-project-server-side.azurewebsites.net/ideas